tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/iOS SDK/语音消息及转文本_intl_en.md

 - After a GME API is called successfully, `QAVError.OK` will be returned with the value being 0.
 - GME APIs should be called in the same thread.
 - The `Poll` API should be called periodically for GME to trigger event callbacks.
-- For detailed error code, please see <dx-tag-link link="https://intl.cloud.tencent.com/document/product/607/33223" tag="ErrorCode">Error Codes</dx-tag-link>.
+- For detailed error code, see <dx-tag-link link="https://www.tencentcloud.com/document/product/607/33223" tag="ErrorCode">Error Codes</dx-tag-link>.

-## Key APIs
+## Core APIs

 Before the initialization, the SDK is in the uninitialized status, and **you need to initialize it through the `Init` API** before you can use the voice chat and speech-to-text services.

-**You need to call the `Init` API before calling any APIs of GME.**
+**Call the `Init` API before calling any APIs of GME.**

-If you have any questions when using the service, please see [General Issues](https://intl.cloud.tencent.com/document/product/607/30254).
+If you have any questions when using the service, see [General](https://intl.cloud.tencent.com/document/product/607/30254).

 | API | Description |
 | ------------------------------- | :------------------: |